mohamed-aiman/mohamed-aiman/README.md

 ### Hi there 👋

-I am a software engineer,web developer,data scientist, business analyst and a writer.
-I am from Maldives 🇲🇻  and currently living in Malaysia 🇲🇾.
+I am a software engineer, web developer, data scientist, business analyst and a writer from Maldives.
+I am currently living in Malaysia.
 My interests range from technology to travel.
-I am also interested in entrepreneurship, programming, automation and innovation.
+I am also interested in automation, innovation and entrepreneurship.

 #### Contact Links